pannaf/valkyrie/README.md

 stated herein, a claim in a compilation of exercises or the selection and arrangement of yoga poses will be refused registration.
 Exercise is not a category of authorship in section 102 and thus a compilation of exercises would not be copyrightable subject matter.
-The Copyright Office would entertain a claim in the selection, coordination or arrangement of, for instance, photographs or drawings of exercises, but such compilation authorship would not extend to the selection, coordination or arrangement of the exercises themselves that are depicted in the photographs or drawings.
-Rather such a claim would be limited to selection, coordination, or arrangement of the photographs or drawings that fall within the congressionally-recognized category of authorship of pictorial, graphic and sculptural works.

 #### Pipeline Overview